Skip to main content

 Recommended Videos

-Some shades include hints of grey and green while others incorporate tints of blue and purple.
+Some shades include hints of gray and green while others incorporate tints of blue and purple.
 Cream is much like grey in this area — you can find a shade with undertones of just about any color imaginable.
 That being said, you shouldn’t let the sheer number of choices overwhelm you when it’s decision time.
 As long as you keep lighting and decor in mind, and trust your instincts, you’ll find a cream paint color that works for you.
 And, if all else fails, ask a sales associate or professional designer for guidance.
 Keep in mind, the color you love at the store will look different when you get it home.

 Kitchen with cream colored walls.